 Exposed bricks walls make for a statement open plan kitchen idea, creating a distinctly industrial feel when paired with darker, more atmospheric shades.
 Renovating a period property?
 Exposed brick can be used to hint at the history of a space while still working as part of a more contemporary interiors scheme.

-Use our guide to creating a feature wall with exposed bricks for more expert advice and information.
+Use our guide to exposed brick walls for more expert advice and information.

 Looking for rustic open plan kitchen ideas?
 If designed effectively, they can have all the functions of a contemporary space without sacrificing its country appeal.

-The trick is designing the space with a muted or neutral colour palette and opting for furniture with more traditional appeal – we're thinking a Shaker style kitchen design and country-style dining tables – you'll find plenty in our guide to the best traditional dining tables.
+The trick is designing the space with a muted or neutral colour palette and opting for furniture with more traditional appeal – we're thinking a Shaker style kitchen design and country-style dining tables.

 An open plan kitchen doesn't need to end at a kitchen and dining room, if you have got the space, why not incorporate a small living area too?
 We aren't talking a three piece suite and a 75in inch TV here, just a small sofa and a coffee table or even just a statement armchair could create a chill out area.
 Pop down a rug to add comfort and to break up the space, and there you go, a mini living room in your kitchen.